Frequently Asked Questions

 A. The horses arrived at the farm January 2oth and 21st.

-Prior to arrival, horses were all vaccinated with Influenza, Rhinopneumonitis, and Strangles
+Prior to their arrival horses were vaccinated with Influenza, Rhinopneumonitis, and Strangles..

 February - Any horses not meeting vaccine requirements are vaccinated and boosters are given for Influenza, Rhinopneumonitis, and Strangles

-February 22nd - All horses dewormed with Ivermectin
+March - All horses dewormed with Quest Plus

-Hooves are trimmed at the end of February and mid April.
+Hooves were trimmed at the end of February and early April.

 All horses have current negative Coggins